-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 Facebook is arguably the most popular social network in the world.

-Despite changes to how Facebook algorithm diminish organic reach, it can still be a major source of traffic for posted content.
+Despite changes to how Facebook’s algorithm diminishes organic reach, it can still be a major source of traffic for posted content.

 26. Flipboard